-Levels K through 4 each require a parent guide and student book.
-These levels also require you to have a separate notebook (like an inexpensive spiral notebook) and the Making Math Meaningful manipulative kit that has links, large chips, and Unifix® cubes.
+Level K through Level 4 each require a parent guide and student book.
+These levels also require you to have a separate notebook (such as an inexpensive spiral notebook) and the Math Manipulatives Kit that has links, large chips, and Unifix® cubes.
 This same kit is used for grades K through 4 for presenting and practicing math concepts.

-Levels K through 3 are available in revised editions as of June 2021, with Level 4 coming soon.
-For the revised editions, the parent guide is a perfect-bound, softcover book while the student workbook has a spiral binding that allows the book to lay flat.
+Level K through Level 3 are available in revised 2021 editions, with Level 4 still to come.
+For the revised editions, the parent guide is a perfect-bound, softcover book, and the student workbook has a spiral binding that allows the book to lay flat.

-For kindergarten through fourth grade, students complete pages in their student book in conjunction with lesson presentations.
-Student books cannot be used without lesson presentation from the parent guide.
+For kindergarten through fourth grade, students complete pages in their student workbook in conjunction with lesson presentations.
+Student workbooks cannot be used without the lesson presentations from the parent guides.
 Student books are consumable, and extra student books can be purchased for additional students.
-Parents need to make sure they have hands-on resources required for each lesson, but otherwise the lessons can be used in an "open and go" fashion.
+Parents need to make sure they have the hands-on resources required for each lesson, but otherwise, the lessons can be used in an open-and-go fashion.

-For Levels 5, 6, and Principles from Patterns (algebra), a single, large book contains both instructional material and exercise pages.
-Instructional material is addressed directly to the student Books for additional students are priced at half the cost.
-(Note: I review the algebra course, Principles from Patterns, separately.)
+Making Math Meaningful: Level 5, Making Math Meaningful: Level 6, and Principles from Patterns (algebra) are each presented in one, large book that contains both instructional material and exercise pages.
+Instructional material is addressed directly to the student.
+The courses for fifth grade and sixth grade are easy for students to work through on their own.
+Books for additional students are priced at half the cost.
+(Note: I review the algebra textbook, Principles from Patterns, separately.)

 A few concepts (e.g., telling time and reading a calendar) taught in most programs are not covered here, but these are easily taught on their own.
 You can supplement with another resource if children need additional practice on computation skills.

-As is appropriate for young learners, student worksheets are seldom used at this level, while manipulatives are used frequently.
+As is appropriate for young learners, student worksheets are seldom used, while manipulatives are used frequently.
 The student workbook is not at all like other kindergarten math workbooks.
 Students often color in graphs to record their observations or to represent simple math concepts.
-They learn to write numbers about mid-way through the course.
+They sometimes cut out pictures from the workbook and arrange them into groups.
+And they learn to write numbers about midway through the course.

-The student book has 152 pages, and a significant amount of the work on these pages requires drawing, recording or representing manipulative activity, and other work that develops conceptual understanding.
-However, students complete some pages with addition and subtraction problems presented horizontally rather than vertically.
-This is purposely done as part of the transition from hands-on work, to representations (show in a horizontal manner), to the use of numerals and symbols.
+The student book has 152 pages, and a significant amount of the work on these pages requires drawing, recording and representing manipulative activities, and other work that develops conceptual understanding.
+Students complete some pages with abstract work, such as addition and subtraction problems, as the final step in the progression from hands-on work, to representations, and finally to the use of numerals and symbols.

 Making Math Meaningful: Level 2 continues to stress mathematical thinking and the understanding of concepts.
-By the end of Level 2, children will have advanced their understanding of addition and subtraction up through borrowing and carrying using numbers up through 99.
+By the end of Level 2, children will have advanced their understanding of addition and subtraction up through borrowing and carrying using numbers through 99.
 They learn about place value and are introduced to multiplication and division with objects.
-In addition, they learn about fractions, the values of coins, how to compare liquid measurements, and algebraic equations.
+They also learn about fractions, the values of coins, how to compare liquid measurements, and algebraic equations.
 Word problems and applications are used throughout the course.

-In Level 3, students continue to learn about place value, addition, and subtraction up to 999.
-They also learn both multiplication and division--basic facts and various ways to solve problems.
-For instance, page 134 in the student workbook has students fill in the box with >, <, or = for problems such as
+In Level 3, students continue to learn about place value, addition, and subtraction—all of these up to 999.
+They also learn both multiplication and division—both basic facts and various ways to solve problems.
+For instance, page 134 in the student workbook has students fill in a box with >, <, or = for problems such as:

 4 (14) + 2 □ 7 (15) + 2.

-You can see how this type of problem calls for more sophisticated mathematical thinking, and they also prepare students for algebra they will encounter later on.
-Activities in the student workbook are often unusual and they include puzzles and word problems.
+You can see how this type of problem calls for more sophisticated mathematical thinking and also prepares students for algebra they will encounter later on.
+Activities in the student workbook are often unusual, and they include puzzles and word problems.

-Making Math Meaningful: Level 4 presents more challenging addition and subtraction (up to 999,999), the multiplication of 2- and 3-digit numbers, division (not including long division), finding common denominators for fractions.
-(The image and pricing are for the second edition.
-I will update when the new edition is available.)
+Level 4 presents more-challenging addition and subtraction (up to 999,999), the multiplication of two- and three-digit numbers, division (not including long division), and finding common denominators for fractions.
+(The image and price in the Pricing Information section below are for the second edition.
+I will update them when the new edition is available.)

-Level 5 is presented in a single, 336-page book.
-Unlike younger levels, this book is designed for the student to work independently.
-The answer key is at the back of the book.
-If necessary, remove it and keep it elsewhere.
+Making Math Meaningful: Level 5 is a single 336-page book.
+Unlike the lower-level student workbooks, Level 5 is designed for the student to work independently.
+The answer key is at the back of the book so, if necessary, remove it.

 The unique methods of presentation that stress conceptual understanding become increasingly important.
-For example, when students learn complex multiplication and division, they are shown why it works rather than just the steps to memorize.
-Students are occasionally directed to collect materials for hands-on activities: pennies, Lego blocks or similar math manipulatives, and toothpicks.
-Such instances are not very frequent, and materials should not be difficult to obtain.
+For example, when students learn complex multiplication and division, they are shown why it works rather than just the steps they need to memorize.
+Students are occasionally directed to collect materials for hands-on activities: pennies, LEGO® blocks or similar math manipulatives, and toothpicks.
+Such instances are not very frequent, and the materials should not be difficult to obtain.

 The scope and sequence is a little unusual.
-For example, long division is taught up through single-digit divisors and division by multiples of 10, while most fifth-grade programs have moved beyond to multi-digit divisors.
-However, fraction concepts are presented in algebraic forms advanced beyond most programs at this level.
+For example, long division is taught up through single-digit divisors and division by multiples of 10, while most fifth-grade courses have moved beyond to multi-digit divisors.
+However, fraction concepts are presented in algebraic forms advanced beyond most courses at this level.